Violo/CSS-Next/README.md

 # CSS-Next
-Test with this css post processor (work in progress)
+Test with CSS-Next post processor and use of CSS Custom Properties (work in progress)

 ### Setup an usage
-    Add this entry in your local /etc/hosts
+    nvm use

-    10.10.10.10     local.newslist.it
+    grunt postcss

 ## Authors